naturalisticbrain/research-journal/_sources/research/hbn/eye-tracking-asd.md

 ## Project Updates

+### 11/17/2023 - 12/01/2023
+- YC will make the eye-tracking (coordinate) plots by Dec.
+7th
+- We may have a hack week for this project on Dec.
+11th- Dec.
+14th, depending on how my reproschema work goes.

 ### 10/23/2023 - 10/27/2023
 - met with JM & FC (FC has more detailed notes)
   - we decided to go with movie WK first given that it has real people/faces and faster scene change